UBNanosatLab/openstartracker/README.md

 ~~~~
 add 3-10 star images of different parts of the sky taken with your camera to yourcamera/samples

-edit APERTURE and EXPOSURE_TIME in calibrate.py (you want to take images with the lowest exposure time consistantly solves)
+edit APERTURE and EXPOSURE_TIME in calibrate.py (you want to take images with the lowest exposure time consistently solves)

 run ./unit_test.sh -crei yourcamera to recalibrate and test